 Code Explanation

-In the starting, we have included the Adafruit MPU6050 library, Adafruit Sensor library, and the wire library, which are necessary to communicate with the MPU6050 and get the reading.
-Then we have created a new instance called mpu which will be used to get the readings from the MPU6050 IMU.
+At the start, we have included the Adafruit MPU6050 library, the Adafruit Sensor library, and the wire library, which are necessary to communicate with the MPU6050 and get the readings.
+Then we have created a new instance called mpu, which will be used to get the readings from the MPU6050 IMU.

 #include <Adafruit_MPU6050.h>